tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-13-finally-got-covid.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/testingnegativetom.jpg" alt="Finally testing negative" /><figcaption>I was so happy to return to normal.</figcaption></figure>

 I thought that as soon as I tested negative, I'd be all better.
 But the sore throat stuck with me for another two weeks, sadly.
-I even went to a waterfall one day to see if the negative ions would boost my immune system and heal me.
+I even went to a waterfall one day to see if the negative ions would boost my immune system and heal me (as I read about in "Walk with Ions" in [*52 Ways to Walk*](https://www.amazon.com/52-Ways-Walk-Surprising-Wellness/dp/0593419952))

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UGWZkx1fc-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I spent about a half hour watching the waterfall.
 Did it help?
 Not really.
 Oh well, it was still a beautiful place to visit.

+Days 16-27: Unexplainable persistent sore throat.
+Some days it felt like swallowing knives.
+I wasn't sure if it was post-Covid or if I caught something else right after Covid.
+Took a strep and mono tests but they came back negative.
+I went through about 5 bags of lozenges, a whole pack of Sudafed, Mucinex, and used a neti pot a lot.

+Day 28: Sore throat finally subsided, mostly.